EFL provide clarity on SAFC's fixtures against Reading and Watford amid police concerns

-EFL provide clarity on Sunderland's fixtures against Reading and Watford amid police concerns in London
+EFL and Watford provide clarity on Sunderland's fixtures amid police concerns in London

 The EFL have confirmed fixtures will resume this week as work continues to try and overcome policing concerns for the weekend’s matches.